GitBruno/Open-Source-Lonely-Roads/Goals & Todo.md

 -This system is less efficient then a passive system (duh)

 # TODO
 - Solve power input question
 - Re arrange pcb design for better spacing
 - Make space for heatsinks
-- Add switch to turn regulator/header on?
 - Solve magic smoke from negative input cap (16v may not be high enough on the caps, should have gone 30v+)
 - Put diodes after fuses to stop flooding on a critical fail
 - Test prototype in system

 # DONE
 - first prototype built and tested